christiskatsouris/Computational-Econometrics-R/README.md

 [3] White, H. (1996).
 Estimation, inference and specification analysis (No. 22).
 Cambridge university press.

 [4] Zaslavski, A. J. (2010).
 Optimization on metric and normed spaces (Vol. 44).
 Springer Science & Business Media.

+# Disclaimer

+The author (Christis G. Katsouris) declares no conflicts of interest.

+The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
+All rights reserved.